matthewwall/weewx-owfs/readme.txt

 This fork contains a driver named owfs-dallas.py that is based on the original owfs.py.
-Once finished it's intended that it will be merged into this fork as owfs.py
+As of June 2020 it has been merged into owfs.py in this fork of mwalls original weewx driver.

-Its main difference with mwalls original owfs.py is that it includes a new function that provides windDir values for the original dallas weather station that used DS2406 and DS2401 sensors.
+Its main difference with the original owfs.py is that it includes a new function that provides windDir values for the original dallas weather station that used DS2406 and DS2401 sensors.